peterwittek/somoclu/README.md

 Visualisation
 -------------
 The primary purpose of generating a map is visualisation.
-Somoclu does not come with its own functions for visualisation, since there are numerous generic tools that are capable of plotting high-quality figures.
+Apart from the Python interface, Somoclu does not come with its own functions for visualisation, since there are numerous generic tools that are capable of plotting high-quality figures.
+The R version integrates with [kohonen](https://cran.r-project.org/package=kohonen) and the MATLAB version with [somtoolbox](www.cis.hut.fi/somtoolbox/).

-The output formats of the U-matrix and the codebook are compatible with [Databionic ESOM Tools](http://databionic-esom.sourceforge.net/) for more advanced visualisation.
+The output formats U-matrix and the codebook of the command-line version are compatible with [Databionic ESOM Tools](http://databionic-esom.sourceforge.net/) for more advanced visualisation.

 Input File Formats